rercek/Q_sensor-review/README.md

 ### Other devices

 In order to compare the measurements given by the Q_sensors, 3 other devices were used:
-1. A [Xiaomi LYWSD03MMC with a custom zigbee firmware](https://www.zigbee2mqtt.io/devices/LYWSD03MMC-z.html#xiaomi-lywsd03mmc-z) measuring room temperature and humidy ([SHTC3 sensor](https://sensirion.com/media/documents/643F9C8E/63A5A436/Datasheet_SHTC3.pdf) is used for Humidity & Temperature measurement).
+1. A [Xiaomi LYWSD03MMC with a custom zigbee firmware](https://www.zigbee2mqtt.io/devices/LYWSD03MMC-z.html#xiaomi-lywsd03mmc-z) measuring room temperature and humidity (a [SHTC3 sensor](https://sensirion.com/media/documents/643F9C8E/63A5A436/Datasheet_SHTC3.pdf) is used for Humidity & Temperature measurement).
 2. A [TS0601 air quality sensor](https://www.zigbee2mqtt.io/devices/TS0601_air_quality_sensor.html#tuya-ts0601_air_quality_sensor) measuring room temperature, humidity and CO2.
 This sensor alos gives VOC and Formaldehyd measurements which were not used.
 3. A _DIY_ (Do-It-Yourself) ESP32-C6, called *R_sensor*, with a [BME280](https://www.bosch-sensortec.com/media/boschsensortec/downloads/datasheets/bst-bme280-ds002.pdf) module for room temperature and humidity and a MH-Z19B for CO2.
-A HC SR501 PIR detector (for presence detection) and a BH1750 light sensor were also connected to this device but were not used in the analysis.
+A HC-SR501 PIR detector (for presence detection) and a BH1750 light sensor were also connected to this device but were not used in this review.

 ### Experimental measurement campaign

 In total, 6 Zigbee devices were used in a 14-day measurement campaign, including 3 Q_sensors without their box and the 3 other devices described in the previous section.
-The devices with their name/Zigbee address is given below:
+The devices with their name/Zigbee address are given below:
 1. `0x404ccafffe571d50`: Q_sensor v2.1 without DS18B20 probe
 2. `0x404ccafffe56dcbc`: Q_sensor v2.2 with 1 DS18B20 probe
 3. `0x404ccafffe56dd00`: Q_sensor v2.2 with 2 onewire buses each connecting 4 DS18B20 probes (total 8 probes)